 The grounds at Stirk House are a wedding wonderland.
 With an abundance of picturesque locations around the Estate Grounds and a breathtaking countryside backdrop you’re sure to get some truly spectacular photographs to remember the big day.
 Image by: Jenna Meeking Photography.

 The Stirk House tree is a popular spot for photographers and is a must see if you’re visiting the hotel grounds.
 This magnificent sycamore tree towers above the grounds and is adorned in hundreds of fairylights.
-Image by: Jack Valentine Photography.
+Image by: ER Photography.

 Before you set off on your walk around the grounds or the surrounding countryside, we invite you to take a look at The Countryside Code from Natural England.
 Here you’ll find information on how to make sure you & those around you are safe whilst you enjoy the beautiful Ribble Valley.
 To read & download The Countryside Code, please click HERE.